had2020/Morse-Code-Code-Plus/README.md

 Some Rules:

-- Any other hertical characters will be ignored, you can use them as comments if needed.
+- Any other characters will be ignored, you can use them as comments if needed.

 - Any other combo of the dot and dash will be translated into the Base 2 number system in machine code. https://en.wikipedia.org/wiki/Binary_number for infomatation on the system.